Breaking the Single-Location Plateau

 Clinical Governance Protocols

 Remove the founder as the bottleneck for clinical decisions.
 Treatment planning guidelines by case complexity.
 Peer review protocols.
-Decision authority frameworks that allow associate dentists to operate independently within defined parameters.
+Decision authority frameworks that allow associate providers to operate independently within defined parameters.